openpnp/openpnp/Setup-and-Calibration:-Actuators.md

 ### Assigning Commands

-Once you've created an Actuator, you will generally need to assign commands to it.
+Once you've created and assigned an Actuator, you will generally need to assign commands to it.
+Some actuators may also have been created for you automatically (e.g. by the [Nozzle Solution](https://github.com/openpnp/openpnp/wiki/Issues-and-Solutions#welcome-milestone)).
 The most common case is using GcodeDriver/GcodeAsyncDriver and boolean actuators to control something like a switch, a solenoid, a pump, a valve, etc.

-In newer versions of OpenPnP you get support by [[Issues and Solutions]] to interactively set the Gcode commands:
+In newer versions of OpenPnP, you get support by [[Issues and Solutions]] to interactively set the Gcode commands.
+As of this writing, G-code command and regex support is enabled for Vacuum Valve, Blow-Off, Vacuum Sense, Pump, Z-Probe, Camera Light actuators.
+Make sure the actuator is already assigned in its role, so **Issues & Solutions** knows which functions are needed.
+Press **Find Issues & Solutions** to refresh the suggestions, if you just assigned a new actuator:

 ![Actuator G-code Issues](https://user-images.githubusercontent.com/9963310/149199024-8161894e-b27b-485b-9ec0-4a1faee1a36d.png)

+Use the drop-down to select a template.
 Placeholders ❓ stand for G-code command numbers and regexes that cannot be fully suggested, because they are typically highly machine/controller/configuration specific:

 ![Placeholder](https://user-images.githubusercontent.com/9963310/149199538-103b2c27-d14e-41a6-903e-82fabc585cb5.png)

-Issues & Solutions G-code command and regex support is enabled for Vacuum Valve, Blow-Off, Vacuum Sense, Pump, Z-Probe, Camera Light actuators.
+Note, once set the solutions will disappear from the list.
+If you ever want to come back, you must delete (empty) the commands manually (as explained in the next section) and then press **Find Issues & Solutions** again.

 ### Assigning Commands Manually